Azure/azure-sdk-for-net/README.md

 ### Project Structure

-In "SDKs\< RPName >", you will find projects for services that have already been implemented
+In "SDKs\< Service Name >", you will find projects for services that have already been implemented

-  - Each SDK project needs to target .NET 4.5.2 and .NET Standard 1.4
+  - Each SDK project needs to target .NET 4.6.1 and .NET Standard 2.0
-	  - Test project needs to target NetCoreApp 1.1
+	  - Test project needs to target NetCoreApp 2.0
   - Each service contains a project for their generated/customized code
     - The folder 'Generated' contains the generated code
     - The folder 'Customizations' contains additions to the generated code - this can include additions to the generated partial classes, or additional classes that augment the SDK or call the generated code
     - The file 'generate.cmd', used to generate library code for the given service, can also be found in this project
   - Services also contain a project for their tests

-### Branches: psSdkJson6 vs. master

-The **psSdkJson6** branch contains the code generated from AutoRest tool.

-The **master** branch contains the code generated from Hydra/Hyak.
-  - Hydra/Hyak is Azure's legacy code generation technology.
-  - This can still be used to generate client libraries, but the project is not being advanced in favor of AutoRest.
-Your team should move to AutoRest and Swagger as soon as possible.

 ### Standard Process